Being an open-minded skeptic is healthy.

 Early on in my journey with reiki I wanted to focus on the science behind it, keen to really understand exactly how it worked.
 But often, and honestly – not really grasping the “how” myself.
 As I continued practicing due to the value I found in it (despite not really understanding the “how” or “why” it worked, per se) I was buoyed by the impact, benefit, and results that came from it.
 My focus shifted away from the science behind it, searching for formal proof or studies, and ultimately toward the results and experiences – mine, and those of my friends and clients.
 This is what has kept me in this field, doing sessions on myself and others.

-However, always curious, and keen to reach with the doubters out there – I thought to look at what has been published in studies related to reiki, and thought you might be, too.
+However, always curious, and keen to reach the doubters out there – I thought to look at what has been published in studies related to reiki, and thought you might be, too.

 March 17, 2020 – Book recommendations for the skeptic – about death, life after death, spirits, and the astral realm.
 Worth reading or getting on audiobook.
 I absolutely loved both of these books.